kw2828/safeguards-interviews/mlops/llama3.md

-# Llama3 Inference Project for ML Engineers
+# Llama3 Inference for ML Engineers

 For this project, I'd like you to research and implement the following: